Franck–Condon principle: Development of the principle

 James Franck recognized that changes in vibrational levels could be a consequence of the instantaneous nature of excitation to higher electronic energy levels and a new equilibrium position for the nuclear interaction potential.
 Edward Condon extended this insight beyond photoreactions in a 1926 Physical Review article titled "A Theory of Intensity Distribution in Band Systems".
 Here he formulates the semiclassical formulation in a manner quite similar to its modern form.
-The first joint reference to both Franck and Condon in regards to the new principle appears in the same 1926 issue of Physical Review in an article on the band structure of carbon monoxide by Raymond Birge.
+The first joint reference to both Franck and Condon in regard to the new principle appears in the same 1926 issue of Physical Review in an article on the band structure of carbon monoxide by Raymond Birge.

 Quantum mechanical formulation

 Consider an electrical dipole transition from the initial vibrational state (υ) of the ground electronic level (ε), $|\epsilon v\rangle$, to some vibrational state (υ′) of an excited electronic state (ε′), $|\epsilon' v'\rangle$ (see bra–ket notation).
 The molecular dipole operator μ is determined by the charge (−e) and locations (ri) of the electrons as well as the charges (+Zje) and locations (Rj) of the nuclei: